Ramdev

-Baba Ramdev is aligned with the Bharatiya Janata Party (BJP) on some issues.
+Ramdev is aligned with the Bharatiya Janata Party (BJP) on some issues.
 In 2011–2012, he led protests against corruption in India and advocated for the repatriation of black money held in foreign banks.
-Baba Ramdev has received criticism over his comments related to modern medicine, yoga, and ayurveda.
+Ramdev has received criticism over his comments related to modern medicine, yoga, and ayurveda.

-In April 2022, The Indian Express listed Baba Ramdev as the 78th most powerful Indian.
+In April 2022, The Indian Express listed Ramdev as the 78th most powerful Indian.

 Early life and education

-Baba Ramdev, originally named Ram Kisan Yadav, was born between 1965 and 1975 in a Haryanvi family in Alipur village of Mahendragarh district of Haryana.
-He was born to Ram Niwas Singh and Gulabo Devi, who were poor, illiterate farmers.
+Ramdev, originally named Ram Kisan Yadav, was born between 1965 and 1975 in a Haryanvi family in Alipur village of Mahendragarh district of Haryana.
+He was born to Ram Niwas and Gulabo Devi, who were illiterate farmers.
+He worked as a cowherd in his parents' fields.
 He has an older brother, a younger brother, and a younger sister.
-Since childhood, the left side of his face has been partly paralyzed.
+Since childhood, the left side of his face has been partly paralyzed, possibly due to a congenital disability.
+He has said to found relief from his paralytic condition through yoga.

-Baba Ramdev initially attended a government school at Shahbazpur, Haryana until the eight standard.
-At a young age, Baba Ramdev was drawn to the writings by Dayananda Saraswati that he quit the government school where the curriculum was a leftover of the education policy introduced by British politician Babinton Macaulay.
-At around the age of nine, he pursued study in Khanpur at a gurukula system.
-Baba Ramdev attended Arsh Gurukul Mahavidyalaya from 1984 to 1989.
+Ramdev attended a government school at Shahbazpur, Haryana until the eight standard.
+After reading Dayananda Saraswati's Satyarth Prakash, Ramdev quit the government school where the curriculum according to the education policy introduced by British politician Babinton Macaulay.
+At around the age of nine, he studied at a gurukula system in Khanpur.
+Ramdev attended Arsh Gurukul Mahavidyalaya from 1984 to 1989.

 At the age of fourteen, he moved to Kalwa to attend a gurukula and studied under one of his principal gurus, Acharya Baldevji.
 This is where he met Balkrishna as a fellow student.
 In Kalwa, he studied the Sanskrit language and literature, Hindu philosophical and religious texts, and traditions of yoga and asceticism.
 While living in Kalwa, he offered free yoga training to villagers.

-After completing his studies in 1992, Baba Ramdev traveled to Haridwar to stay at the Kripalu Bagh Ashram under the guidance of Shankardevi Maharaj.
+After completing his studies in 1992, Ramdev traveled to Haridwar to stay at the Kripalu Bagh Ashram under the guidance of Shankardevi Maharaj.
 At Kripalu Bagh Ashram, he learned yoga from Acharya Karamveer, also an Arya Samaj.
-Baba Ramdev took vows of renunciation, adopted sannyasa, and took the name Ramdev.
-Baba Ramdev and Karamveer held yoga camps throughout India and sold chawanprash in Haridwar together.
+Ramdev took vows of renunciation, adopted sannyasa, and took the name Ramdev.
+Ramdev and Karamveer held yoga camps throughout India and sold chyavanprash in Haridwar together.
+During this time, Ramdev also spent time as a meditator in Gangotri.

 On 5 January 1995, Balkrishna, Ramdev, and Acharya Karamveer founded Divya Yoga Mandir Trust, which was set up at the Kripalu Bagh Ashram in Haridwar.
 Under the Divya Yoga Mandir Trust, they offered yoga camps and established an Ayurvedic pharmacy.